-"It was something quite unique to the software, it wasn't something we looked at doing but it adds "It's two-fold, the reporting is excellent and the ease in the software makes a big difference.
+"It was something quite unique to the software, it wasn't something we looked at doing but it adds another dimension to the application," he says.

+"It's two-fold, the reporting is excellent and the ease in the software makes a big difference.
 Ultimately it works for our customer as we can provide them with a more timely service."